fmv1992/data_sciences_challenge_01/readme.md

 ***I recommend the html version which is the one I've been using to get feedback.***
 Docx and pdf versions are provided for convenience.
+Their rendering fidelity to the final deliverable is not warranted though.